wayou/vscode-todo-highlight/README.md

 - `Toggle highlight` : turn on/off the highlight
 ![](https://github.com/wayou/vscode-todo-highlight/raw/master/assets/toggle-highlight.gif)
-- `List hilighted annotations` : list annotations and reveal from corresponding file
+- `List highlighted annotations` : list annotations and reveal from corresponding file
 ![](https://github.com/wayou/vscode-todo-highlight/raw/master/assets/list-annotations.gif)

 ### Known issue

- The clickable file pattern within the output channel differs from OS platform(`<path>#<line>` for Mac/Windows and `<path>:<line>:<column>` for Linux, for detail see this [issue](https://github.com/Microsoft/vscode/issues/586) ).
+ The clickable file pattern within the output channel differs from OS platform(`<path>#<line>` for Mac/Windows and `<path>:<line>:<column>` for Linux, for details see this [issue](https://github.com/Microsoft/vscode/issues/586) ).

- Basically the extension auto detect OS platform.
+ Basically the extension auto detects the OS platform.

- If you find file path not clickable, set `todohighlight.toggleURI` to `true` to toggle the file pattern.
+ If you find that the file path is not clickable, set `todohighlight.toggleURI` to `true` to toggle the file pattern.